 At Calvert Trust Exmoor, we believe it’s what you CAN do that counts, and we’ve thought of everything so that all you have to do is enjoy yourselves!
-From our fully accessible, 5-star accommodation to our range of adaptive activity equipment, our breaks are designed with your needs in mind.
+From our accessible accommodation to our range of adaptive activity equipment, our breaks are designed with your needs in mind.

 In addition, we have a wide range of specialist equipment for our visitors, that can be reserved prior to visiting, including:

 - Over bed pole hoist